ON THIS PAGE: You will read about how to cope with challenges in everyday life after your child’s diagnosis. Use the menu to see other pages.

-The word “survivorship” means different things to different people, but it often describes living with, through, and beyond the diagnosis of a CNS tumor.
-In some ways, survivorship is one of the most complex aspects of your child's care because it is different for every child and their family.
+The word “survivorship” means different things to different people, but it often describes living with, through, and beyond the diagnosis of a central nervous system (CNS) tumor.
+In some ways, survivorship is one of the most complicated parts of your child's care because it is different for every child and their family.

 After active treatment ends, children and their families may experience a mixture of strong feelings, including joy, concern, relief, guilt, and fear.
 Some people say they appreciate life more after the diagnosis.
 Other families stay very anxious about their child’s health and become uncertain about coping with everyday life.

 One source of stress may occur when frequent visits to the health care team end after completing treatment.
 Often, relationships built with the health care team provide a sense of security during treatment, and children and their families miss this source of support.
 This may be especially true when new worries and challenges surface over time, such as any late effects of treatment, learning or school problems, emotional challenges, sexual development and fertility concerns, and/or financial issues.

 Every family faces different concerns and challenges.
 With any challenge, a good first step is being able to recognize each fear and talk about it.
 Effective coping requires:

 Understanding the challenge your family is facing